Alcatraz Tours from San Francisco

 • Duration: bus ticket valid for 48 hours + night tour + visit to Alcatraz

-• Recommended: If you want to know the best of San Francisco at your own pace and without giving up the full experience of Alcatraz.
+• Recommended: If you want to see the best of San Francisco at your own pace without missing out on the full Alcatraz experience.

-How is the Muir Woods and Sausalito tour with visit to Alcatraz?
+What is the Muir Woods and Sausalito excursion with a visit to Alcatraz like?

 Muir Woods National Monument| ©Matthew Dillon